jlapolla/live-blocks/README.md

 Because the default equalTo function compares values with ===, it does not work with objects or arrays, it only works with primitives.
 Most LiveBlocks applications require wires with objects and arrays as values.
-To use objects and arrays as wire values, you must override the default equalTo function, as shown in the next section.
+To use objects and arrays as wire values, you must override the default equalTo function with a custom equalTo function, as shown in the next section.

 <a id="custom-equalto-functions"></a>